shivansh00011/WriteSpaces/README.md

 # 🧠 WriteSpaces - Smart Note Companion

-AI Notes is a modern, intelligent note-taking app powered by Gemini AI.
+WriteSpaces is a modern, intelligent note-taking app powered by Gemini AI.
 Whether you're capturing quick ideas or creating long-form content, this app helps you write smarter, faster, and cleaner.
 With real-time AI typing, formatting support, and a minimal design — writing becomes an effortless habit.